Circular economy: Sustainability

 Intuitively, the circular economy would appear to be more sustainable than the current linear economic system.
-Reducing the resources used, and the waste and leakage created, conserves resources and helps to reduce environmental pollution.
-However, it is argued by some that these assumptions are simplistic; that they disregard the complexity of existing systems and their potential trade-offs.
+Reducing the resources used and the waste and leakage created conserves resources and helps to reduce environmental pollution.
+However, some argue that these assumptions are simplistic and disregard existing systems' complexity and potential trade-offs.
 For example, the social dimension of sustainability seems to be only marginally addressed in many publications on the circular economy.
-Some cases that might require different or additional strategies, like purchasing new, more energy-efficient equipment.
-By reviewing the literature, a team of researchers from Cambridge and TU Delft could show that there are at least eight different relationship types between sustainability and the circular economy.
+Some cases might require different or additional strategies, like purchasing new, more energy-efficient equipment.
+By reviewing the literature, a team of researchers from Cambridge and TU Delft showed that there are at least eight different relationship types between sustainability and the circular economy.
 In addition, it is important to underline the innovation aspect at the heart of sustained development based on circular economy components.

 Scope

-The circular economy can cover a broad scope.
-Researchers have focused on different areas such as industrial applications with both product-oriented, natural resources and services, practice and policies to better understand the limitations that the CE currently faces, strategic management for details of the circular economy and different outcomes such as potential re-use applications and waste management.
+The circular economy can have a broad scope.
+Researchers have focused on different areas such as industrial applications with both product-oriented and natural resources and services, practices and policies to better understand the limitations that the CE currently faces, strategic management for details of the circular economy and different outcomes such as potential re-use applications and waste management.